wenet-e2e/wetts/README.md

 1. We borrow some code from [FastSpeech2](https://github.com/ming024/FastSpeech2) for FastSpeech2 implentation.
-2. We refer [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech) for feature extraction, `pinyin` lexicon preparation for alignment, and the length regulator in `FastSpeech2`.
+2. We refer [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech) for feature extraction, `pinyin` lexicon preparation for alignment.